xyhxx/proste-react-use/docs/en.md

 - [`useIntersectionObserver`](./docs/useIntersectionObserver/cn.md),[`useIntersectionObserverState`](./docs/useIntersectionObserverState/cn.md)

 `Create an API for IntersectionObserver.
 The difference between useIntersectionObserver and useIntersectionObserver state is that useIntersectionObserver obtains information through callback, and useIntersectionObserver state will return the callback content as state.
-You can interrupt listening and resume listening.`
+Both can interrupt listening and resume listening.`

 - [`useClipboard`](./useClipboard/en.md)